scipy-conference/scipy_proceedings/papers/dharhas_pothina/dharhas_pothina.rst

 In this work, we demonstrate building flexible, lightweight workflows entirely in Jupyter notebooks with the aim of timely support for operational decisions, providing basic predictions of environmental conditions quickly and flexibly for any region of the globe.
-For small datasets these notebooks can operate entirely locally, or they can be run with local display and remote computation and storage for larger datasets.
+For small datasets these notebooks can operate entirely locally, or, for larger datasets, they can be run with local display and remote computation and storage.
 We demonstrate these capabilities through examples in hydrology and hydrodynamics using the AdH and GSSHA simulators [cite adh & gssha].
 The goal is to provide a set of flexible, high-performance tools that can easily be reconfigured and repurposed as needed to rapidly solve specific emerging issues.

+..
+TODO: expand on the previous sentance

 An explicit decision was made to avoid creation of new special-purpose libraries as much as possible and to instead enhance existing tools with the capabilities required.
 Hence, as part of this work, extensive improvements were made to several